dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 ???
-* we'll be talking about the dom a lot
+* we'll be working directly with the DOM in lab2 but later will move into the *shadow DOM* instead...

 ---